 Nicole’s approach to mediation relies on a structured method that fosters understanding and validation for the point of view of each couple, with a goal of facilitating shared problem-solving and compromise between clients.
 Nicole’s years of experience preparing divorce and family law agreements aids her mediation approach by enabling her to identify and articulate the questions that all couples must be prepared to answer while developing a separation agreement or parenting plan.

 A longtime Massachusetts resident, Nicole is a graduate of the University of Rochester and New England Law School.
-She is a Massachusetts statutory mediator and a proud member of the Massachusetts Council on Family Mediation, and a volunteer conciliator for the Plymouth Probate and Family Court.
+She is a Massachusetts statutory mediator, a certified Collaborative Attorney with the Massachusetts Collaborative Law Council and a proud member of the Massachusetts Council on Family Mediation.
+She has also served as a volunteer certified conciliator for the Massachusetts Probate and Family Court.

 If you need a collaborative lawyer for your divorce, check out our Collaborative Law informational page on lynchowens.com.
 Collaborative law is a form a divorce resolution in which each party is represented by an attorney with special training to negotiate out of court settlements without the need for litigation or court appearances.

 Recent Blogs by Nicole

 Mediator Nicole K. Levy reviews the steps every spouse should take before their first divorce mediation.
 Divorce mediation is the most widely recommended approach for reaching marital dissolution settlements in Massachusetts.
 Family law attorneys, judges, guardian ad litems (GALs), and mental health professionals consistently agree that the cost-effective mediation process can mitigate the emotional and … What’s Your Divorce Mediation Preparation Checklist?